 MPH in Epidemiology vs. MS in Epidemiology

-While both a Masters in Public Health in Epidemiology (MPH) and a Masters of Science in Epidemiology (MS) are in the same realm, there are significant differences between the two degrees.
+While a Master of Public Health in Epidemiology (MPH) and a Master of Science in Epidemiology (MS) are similar, there are differences between the degrees.

-• Masters of Science in Epidemiology (MS): While an MPH includes foundational material and encompasses all aspects of epidemiologic investigations, the Masters of Science in Epidemiology is purely a research-oriented degree and covers just the research portion of an epidemiologic investigation.
-Students learn skills in measurement, statistical, and analytic methods, and complete coursework in biostatistics and data management.
-Upon graduation, students should have a solid foundation in developing hypotheses, data collection, epidemiologic methods and statistical analysis.
-Graduates of MS in Epidemiology programs typically go on to having careers in public health research, both in the public and private sector.
+• Master of Science in Epidemiology (MS): While an MPH includes foundational material and encompasses all aspects of epidemiologic investigations, the Master of Science in Epidemiology is a research-oriented degree.
+Learners are taught skills in measurement, statistical, and analytic methods, and complete coursework in biostatistics and data management.
+Upon graduation, learners should have a solid foundation in developing hypotheses, data collection, epidemiologic methods, and statistical analysis.
+Graduates of MS in Epidemiology programs might go on to careers in public health research, both in the public and private sector.

-Our directory contains over one hundreds Masters in Public Health in Epidemiology programs, but some have specific concentrations.
-The following are a sample:
+Our directory contains several master’s in public health in epidemiology programs, but some have specific concentrations.
+The following are a sample of epidemiological concentrations:

-In order to apply to an online MPH in Epidemiology program, students must complete the SOPHAS application, which is the centralized application service for CEPH-accredited schools.
-Students may use this application for all CEPH-accredited schools they are applying to, as it is a universal application.
+In order to apply to an online MPH in Epidemiology program, learners must complete the SOPHAS application, which is the centralized application service for Council on Education for Public Health (CEPH)-accredited schools.
+Learners may use this application for all CEPH-accredited schools they are applying to, as it is a universal application.
 Depending on the program, the following items may also be required:

 • College transcripts